ZeroarcSoftware/tabletable/README.md

 # tabletable

-## Reactjs Simple Table
+## React Simple Table

-tabletable is a simple table component written purely in ReactJS.
+tabletable is a simple table component written purely in React.
 It is the result of my frustrations with Griddle and other React tables that are overly prescriptive in how they must be used and make things very difficult to customize and integrate into complex applications.

-tabletable takes any sort of data structure (provided it is Immutable) and allows you to define your columns' markup and data projections as you like.
+tabletable takes any sort of data structure and allows you to define your columns' markup and data projections as you like.
 It is also server-side rendering friendly.

 tabletable has some limitations that I hope to address in the future:
 - It requires an Immutablejs data structure for its data